 Golden Gate Bridge center top

 Mt.
 Tamalpais is the bump on the mountain range upper center-right.

 Exceptional views from the summit.

-Roadway Surface and Traffic Report: The roadway surface is exceptional and while there is moderate vehicular traffic along the climb, our experience (3 times up Diablo) is that traffic travels at or near the posted 20 mph speed limit and this is a very safe route.
+Roadway Surface and Traffic Report: The roadway surface is exceptional and while there is moderate vehicular traffic along the climb, our experience in three times up Diablo is that traffic travels at or near the posted 20 mph speed limit, making this a very safe route.
 You will also likely encounter many cyclists along the climb.
 Be sure to turn right onto Summit Road at the North and South Gate junction (mile 6).